zammad/zammad-user-documentation/advanced/keyboard-shortcuts.rst

-:kbd:`▲` / :kbd:`▼`                        Move selection/cursor up and down :kbd:`◀` / :kbd:`▶`                        Move selection/cursor left and right :kbd:`enter`                               Select item / confirm 1x :kbd:`.`                                Copy current object number (e.g. ticket number) 2x :kbd:`.`                                Add the title of the object to the number 3x :kbd:`.`                                Add the object link URL to the number and title
+:kbd:`▲` / :kbd:`▼`                        Move selection/cursor up and down :kbd:`◀` / :kbd:`▶`                        Move selection/cursor left and right :kbd:`enter`                               Select item / confirm :kbd:`.`                                   Copy current object number (e.g. ticket number) :kbd:`..`                                  Add the title of the object to the number :kbd:`...`                                 Add the object link URL to the number and title
 ========================================   =================================================